A Cheeger-M\"uller theorem for manifolds with wedge singularities: Introduction

 \begin{remark} If $\alpha: \pi_1(\bar N)\to \operatorname{O}(k)$ is an orthogonal representation and $g_F$ is the induced metric compatible with the flat connection, then the formula of the previous corollary simplifies to

 since $\tau(\pa \bar N,\alpha)=1$ in this case. \end{remark}

 \begin{remark} The strong acyclicity condition at infinity \eqref{int.5a} imposes some conditions on the bundle $F$.
-In particular, $F$ cannot be the trivial bundle.
+In particular, $F$ cannot be the trivial bundle (so our result applies to a setting disjoint from the one considered in \cite{Mazzeo-Vertman}).
 Nevertheless, the condition is often satisfied.
 This is because on a compact manifold $Z$, the set of representations $\alpha:\pi_1(Z)\to \GL(k,\bbC)$ leading to an acyclic flat vector bundle is Zariski open, so as soon as there is one acyclic flat vector bundle, any other flat vector bundle is generically acyclic. \end{remark}

 \begin{remark} Condition \eqref{int.5b} is a technical condition that ensures, among other things, that a certain model operator is invertible, see in particular Proposition~\ref{ws.8} below.
 If the bundle $F$ is strongly acyclic, it is very easy to obtain wedge metrics that satisfy this condition by appropriately scaling the symmetric $2$-tensor $\kappa$ in \eqref{int.5}. \end{remark}